 Monastery students were the ones that simplified the Man’yōgana into more simplified forms.
 They wanted to capture just the essence of the kanji.
 By doing so, they created katakana.
 Katakana is mostly used for loan words (except Chinese words) now as well as for emphasis and names of some plants and animals.

 Similar but Not Related

 A lot of people, including myself in the early days, believe that Japanese came from Chinese.
 It seems to make sense if you look at the writing of the two languages.
-They are two major languages that use a similar alphabet, so one could conclude that they are related.
+They are two major languages that use a similar writing system, so one could conclude that they are related.

 However, Japanese is not like Chinese at all.
-They do share an alphabet though.
-And Japanese has a lot of loan words from Chinese that came over with the writing system.
+They do share a writing system though.
+And Japanese has a lot of loan words from Chinese that came over with that system.
 These loan words usually came in to describe things that Japanese didn’t used to have very good words for.

 In general, Chinese loan words seem a little more formal than native Japanese words.
 They are used more often in written Japanese.
 However, some writing will use hiragana in place of some words normally written in kanji if there are too many kanji in the writing.
 This keeps the whole piece from getting too stuffy.

 All of these loan words is one reason why Chinese students have traditionally done a lot better on the JLPT.
 However, with the new revision of the test, the reading sections have been more full of ‘Japanese-only’ writing, so the test writers try to avoid texts with a lot of Chinese words in them.
 This also includes the exclusion of English katakana words as well.